 In college at the University of Wisconsin-Madison in the 1980s, I majored in Chinese language and literature, and again benefited from great teachers.
 I took language classes from Joe Cutter and Clara Sun; literature from Wilfried Spaar and Joseph Lau; history from Yu-sheng Lin; political science from Ed Friedman; and was introduced to Classical Chinese by Tsai-fa Cheng.

 Over the years, have been able to live and travel in China, working fresh out of college as an English language teacher in Jiangxi Province, and (in the 1990s) as a newspaper reader for the Beijing bureau of the Associated Press.
 The latter assignment was a fabulous job for which I received cold cash to read Chinese newspapers and circle whatever I considered noteworthy – why did I ever leave that job?
 For my master’s degree, I studied journalism at the University of Minnesota, working with Chin-chuan Lee, and learning about the press in Taiwan and Hong Kong.
-Most of my career has been spent in journalism, including a decade with a small family-run weekly newspaper, the Monticello Times, and a project to help launch an on-line community newspaper in Davidson, North Carolina, DavidsonNews.net.
+Most of my career has been spent in journalism, including a decade with a small family-run weekly newspaper, the Monticello Times in Minnesota, and a project to help launch an on-line community newspaper in Davidson, North Carolina, DavidsonNews.net.
 I currently live in Madison, Wisconsin, where my husband and I both work at our alma mater.
-We are attempting to fledge our two teenagers, who grew up thinking it perfectly natural to have books written in Chinese stacked up all over the place, and dictionaries of 12-volumes treated with reverence and affection.
+Our two children, now young adults, grew up thinking it perfectly natural to have books written in Chinese stacked up all over the place, and dictionaries of 12-volumes treated with reverence and affection.
 My son, Kerry, a fine arts major in college, created the cover illustration for the Lacquered Talisman, while my daughter, Christina, was one of my final readers.

 Above all, my inspiration for writing historical fiction has been my mother, who loves good stories but cannot read Chinese – and unfortunately too few of the tales from the Great Ming are available in English.
 Toni Morrison is famous for saying, “I wrote my first novel because I wanted to read it.”
 In a similar fashion, I wrote my first novel because I wanted my mother to read it.